Cornayy/dofus-scraper/README.md

 # dofus-scraper
 Scrape the encyclopedia of [Dofus](https://www.dofus.com/en) and save it to your configured database.

+## Disclaimer
+This project is currently work in progress, feel free to contribute.

 ## Usage
 Create a .env file in the root of your project, a typical .env should look like this.